danjulio/tCam/tCam-Mini/firmware/readme.md

 4. Support for a new HW Slave interface (available on PCB revision 4) for direct connect to another Micro (I use this for tCam).

 ### Command Interface
 The camera is capable of executing a set of commands and generating responses or sending image data when connected to a remote computer via one of the interfaces.
 It can support one remote connection at a time.
 Commands and responses are encoded as json-structured strings.
-The command interface exists as a TCP/IP socket at port 5001 when using WiFi.
+The command interface exists as a TCP/IP socket at port 5001 when using WiFi or Ethernet.

 Each json command or response is delimited by two characters.
 A Start delimiter (8-bit value 0x02) precedes the json string.
 An End delimiter (8-bit value 0x03) follows the json string.
 The json string may be tightly packed or may contain white space.